Certificate

 6.4.
 Relating Concepts of Strength and their Connection to Sports Performance

 6.4.4.
-Relationship between Power and Improvement in Athletic Performance
+Connection Between Power and the Improvement of Athletic Performance

 6.4.8.
-Relationship between Strength and Changes in Direction
+Connection between Strength and Changes in Direction

 6.4.9.
 Connection Between Strength and Other Aspects of Athletic Performance